Bascote

-Bascote is a hamlet in rural Warwickshire, England.
-Population details can be found under Long Itchington.
+Bascote is a hamlet in rural Warwickshire, England, within the civil parish of Long Itchington.
 The nearest town is Southam, 1.5 miles away.
 Bascote consists of a small number of large houses, a post box and a telephone box.
 Nearby is Bascote Heath home to a few country mansions, facility, several country cottages, farms, a war memorial, and the Fox and Hen public house.

 Environmental issues

 The planned HS2 rail line will be under the Bascote Woods.
 There is also a planned solar farm.